Biographies of the guest speakers

 Elcia also holds a Master in Dynamics of Cooperation, Conflicts and Negotiation in International Relations and Diplomacy.

-Owner And Founder Merchantry Worldwide (Pty) Ltd South Africa
+Owner & Founder, Merchantry Worldwide, South Africa

 Inspired by Madam CJ Walker, and a strong advocate for Schumpeter’s school of thought.
 Gcina Nomsa Dlamini was named one of the Mail& Guardian Top 200 Young South Africans 2021, a winner in the category of Tourism & Hospitality.
 She is no stranger to the International community.
 While working in Washington DC, she received a scholarship from Howard University, Advance IT Women In STEM to further her studies in Econometrics & International Business.
 Her passion for travel started at the tender age of 14, on a visit to Dakar, Senegal.
-She has hosted multiple delegations and international celebrities both in South Africa and the US, who have a direct interest in investing in South Africa.
+She has hosted multiple delegations and international celebrities both in South Africa and the abroad, who have a direct interest in investing in South Africa.

 Her company Merchantry Worldwide, which means trade was founded on the basis of using travel as a catalyst for business and investment.
 She has contributed to the South African tourism industry, by exposing international visitors to the rich culture, history and diversity in the rural parts of the Country also known as ‘hidden gems.
-She is the Senior Export Manager for Europe & the UK at Wesgro, and was the runner up for the Africa Youth innovation challenge for 2021 in Kigali Rwanda.
+She is the Senior International Manager for Europe & the UK at Wesgro, and was the runner up for the Africa Youth innovation challenge for 2021 in Kigali Rwanda.

 Founder & Principal Consultant Sustainable Travel & Tourism Agenda Kenya